-- 1. Open the Set Minimum Delay Constraint dialog box using one of the following methods: - Click the icon in the Constraints Editor. - From the Constraints Editor, right-click the Constraints Menu and choose Min delay.
+- Add the constraint in the editable constraints grid or open the Set Minimum Delay Constraint dialog box using one of the following methods: - From the SmartTime Actions menu, choose Constraints > Min delay. - Click the icon. - Right-click Min delay in the Constraint Browser. - · Double-click any field in the Minimum Delay Constraints grid.

 The Set Minimum Delay Constraint dialog box appears (as shown below).

-Figure 116 · Set Minimum Delay Constraint Dialog Box
+Figure 52 · Set Minimum Delay Constraint Dialog Box